GregGu/housepricing/README.md

 strength increases.
 I wont be using weights as suggested in the paper but borrowing the general concept.

-For sparse categorical data we will collapse them into fewer groupings.
+For some of our sparse categorical data we will collapse them into fewer groupings.
 One hot encoding is used for LASSO.

 Let’s take a glimpse at counts for categorical variables (not including ordinal).